killvung/rustlo-api/README.md

-# rustlo-world-api
+# rustlo-api
-A simple microservice written in Rust with Actix web server framework for testing purposes
+A simple microservice written in Rust with Actix web server framework for any purposes

 # How To Run
 Prerequisites: